AryaMoghaddam/Ary4-alt/README.md

-## I'm a Student, Developer, Musician and Athleate!!
+## I'm a Student, Developer, Musician and Athlete!!
 -🌱 I’m currently learning everything 🤣

 -👯 I’m looking to collaborate with other developers